Stojj2/Portfolio-Project-1/README.md

 - ### Footer
   ![Footer](docs/footer.png)
-  - Footer section will have clickable icons that take the user to social media pages
+  - Footer section have clickable icons that take the user to social media pages
   - Footer section will always be visible

 - ### Newsletter